grok-rs/waitup/CONTRIBUTING.md

-# Contributing to wait-for
+# Contributing to waitup

-Thank you for your interest in contributing to wait-for!
+Thank you for your interest in contributing to waitup!
 This document provides guidelines and information for contributors.

 ## Code of Conduct